 To put it plainly, Google’s Developer Support is awful.
 It’s entirely faceless, avoiding human contact like a recluse living under Uluru in the Australian Outback – its almost enough to long for the days of, “Press 1 for Billing” phone menus.
 Read More

 Titanium Backup, perhaps the most popular and powerful root backup solution available, got an update to version 5.8 today, an update that brought with it fixes, added support, and new features.

 Probably the most significant new feature is the addition of web server backup uploading and downloading (for Pro users).
 If that sounded like a sentence written in Greek, we'll try to expound – what this means is that your device can now start a web server right from the Titanium Backup interface.
-You can then download and upload backups on your PC by accessing the server (in a method similar to AirDroid).
 Read More

 Before you get too excited, let's start with the disclaimers.
 For starters, while yes, some users over on XDA managed to get LTE service working in very select AT&T markets, this probably won't work in your area.
 Also, this is not the intended use of your phone, so if you're not comfortable screwing with radios on your phone, you should probably skip the whole freaking out thing.

 So, here's how it goes.
 Read More

 One of the biggest problems with the Play Store is that, compared to certain other platforms, its international support for both products and payment systems is comparatively meager.
 This is, of course, one of the main reasons that earning revenue on Android seems harder for developers.
 Starting today, though, if you live in Australia and use Telstra, you have one more way to pay: carrier billing.

 The rollout comes with special thanks to mobile payment platform Bango.
 Read More